 Objective: Co-ordinate and co-produce a marketing and communications campaign to empower residents to self-care, stay warm and well throughout winter.

-Our plan includes support and resources for organisations, people and their carers.
-It encourages people to self-care and find the support they need to stay well during colder months.
+Our plan offers help and resources for groups, residents, and those who look after them.
+It encourages people to take care of themselves and find the help they need to stay healthy during the colder months.
+Including accessing resources from More Money In Your Pocket.

 Key actions include: